actix/actix-web/guide/src/qs_7.md

 }
 ```

-The second option is to use *HttpResponse::json()*.
+Another option is to use *HttpResponse::json()*.
 This method returns a
 [*JsonBody*](../actix_web/dev/struct.JsonBody.html) object which resolves into
 the deserialized value.